qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_gdaltools.rst

 The GDAL library consists of a set of command line programs, each with a large list of options.
 Users comfortable with running commands from a terminal may prefer the command line, with access to the full set of options.
-The GDALTools plugin offers an easy interface to the tools, exposing only the most popular options.
+The GDAL Tools plugin offers an easy interface to the tools, exposing only the most popular options.